pcal43/fastback/docs/index.md

 * Back up locally
 * Back up remotely to any git server
 * Back up remotely to any network volume (no git server required)
-* Schedule backups to run after vanilla autosaves
+* Schedule backups to run automatically
 * Easily restore backup snapshots
 * Snapshot pruning, retention policies
 * LuckPerms support
 * Works on clients and dedicated servers
 * Works on Linux, Mac and Windows
 * ..all with easy-to-use minecraft commands